AMPnet/auditor-node/doc/websocket-api.md

     "message": "Script execution finished",
     "payload": {
         "success": true
+    },
+    "transaction": {
+        "to": "target contract address",
+        "data": "transaction data"
     }
 }
 ```

 The top-level `success` field indicates if the script execution finished without any unhandled errors.
 When this value
 is `true`, then the `payload` will contain and object as in the example above.
+The `transaction` value is only included
-When the value is `false`, then the
+when the audit was not aborted, otherwise it will not be present.
+When the value is `false`, then the `payload` will
-payload will contain a string - error message description instead of an object.
+contain a string - error message description instead of an object.

 ## Auditing script execution via web socket